 In recent years, students on the Master's program in biotechnology have been exchanging to Copenhagen (Denmark), Uppsala (Sweden) and Aberdeen (Scotland).
 There are many types of exchange agreements at UiT, some apply to specific programs, while others are general agreements that apply to the entire UiT.
 Contact the study counselor on the program for status of active and operational exchange agreements before applying for an exchange.
 Most agreements will require some dedication from the student before everything is in place.
 The students who have been abroad come back with experiences and experiences they would not have been without.

-Dr. Bernstein is an Associate Professor in UiT's Arctic Centre for Sustainable Energy (ARC).
+Dr. Bernstein is a Professor in UiT's Arctic Centre for Sustainable Energy (ARC).
 He specializes in genome-enabled bioengineering with microbes and microbial communities.
-His research is at the intersection of biotechnology and microbial ecology as applied to the fields of sustainable bioprocess engineering, marine microbiomes, synthetic biology, and algal carbon capture/utilization.
+His research is at the intersection of biotechnology and microbial ecology as applied to the fields of marine microbiomes, synthetic biology, and algal biotechnology for capture and utilization.